Stantec Tower

 Stantec Tower is a 66-story building and 4 underground, 250.8 m mixed-use skyscraper in Ice District in the downtown core of Edmonton, Alberta, Canada.
 On May 23, 2018, it reached a construction height of 197 m and surpassed the JW Marriott Edmonton Ice District & Residences, becoming the tallest building in Edmonton and one of the largest mixed-use projects in Canada.
 The office area of the tower opened on September 26, 2018, and the residential portion opened in 2019.

-At 250.9 m tall, the Stantec Tower is the 10th-tallest building in Canada, and one of the tallest in Canada outside Toronto.
+At 250.9 m tall, the Stantec Tower is the 7th-tallest building in Canada, as well as the tallest in Canada outside Toronto, Ontario.
 The 66-storey tower consists of retail space, offices, and 454 residential units.
 It houses the headquarters of Stantec and is located close to Rogers Place, home of the NHL's Edmonton Oilers, and near the centre of Ice District directly northwest of Downtown Edmonton.